ace-wg/ace-oscore-gm-admin/draft-ietf-ace-oscore-gm-admin.md

 The Group Manager MUST reply with a 4.00 (Bad Request) response in case: both the inner CBOR arrays 'app_groups_del' and 'app_groups_add' are empty; or the CBOR map in the request payload includes both the 'app_groups' field and the 'app_groups_diff' field.

-The error handling for the PATCH/iPATCH request is the same as that for the POST request defined in {{configuration-resource-post}}, with the following additions.
+The error handling for the PATCH/iPATCH request is the same as that for the POST request defined in {{configuration-resource-post}}, with the following additions:

 * The set of group configuration parameters to update MUST NOT be empty.
 The Group Manager MUST reply with a 4.00 (Bad Request) response, if the request payload includes an empty CBOR map.